UberGuidoZ/Flipper/Sub-GHz/DEFCON32 Bracelet (FREE-WILi)/README.md

 # bracelet_subfiles
 .sub files for the LED bracelets distributed at DEFCON ([Original source here](https://github.com/freewili/bracelet_subfiles))

+# Adding SUB files to Flipper Zero

+* Copy folder to SD card like any other SUB file(S) then execute via SubGHz menu or any SubGHz apps.

 # Uploading the .sub files to FREE-WILi

 * Use Python 3.11+